1 Name of Medicine

 Biotransformation.

-Following a single intravenous dose of radiolabelled-lenacapavir to healthy subjects, 76% of the total radioactivity was recovered from faeces and < 1% from urine.
+Following a single intravenous dose of radiolabelled-lenacapavir to healthy participants, 76% of the total radioactivity was recovered from faeces and < 1% from urine.
 Unchanged lenacapavir was the predominant moiety in plasma (69%) and faeces (33%).
 Metabolism played a lesser role in lenacapavir elimination.
 Lenacapavir was metabolised via oxidation, N-dealkylation, hydrogenation, amide hydrolysis, glucuronidation, hexose conjugation, pentose conjugation, and glutathione conjugation; primarily via CYP3A and UGT1A1.
 No single circulating metabolite accounted for > 10% of plasma drug-related exposure.

 Elimination.

 The median half-life following oral and subcutaneous administration ranged from 10 to 12 days, and 8 to 12 weeks, respectively.
-Lenacapavir clearance was 3.62 L/h in heavily treatment experienced patients with HIV 1 infection based on population pharmacokinetic analysis.
+Lenacapavir clearance was 3.62 L/h in heavily treatment experienced participants with HIV 1 infection based on population pharmacokinetic analysis.

 Linearity/non-linearity.